herobrine99dan/NESS-Reloaded/CONTRIBUTING.md

 CheckInfos.forEvent(PlayerInteractEvent.class) - your check will be called every time the PlayerInteractEvent is fired.
 You must extend ListeningCheck<PlayerInteractEvent> and override `checkEvent`.

-CheckInfos.asyncPeriodic(Duration) - your check's `checkAsyncPeriodic` method will be called periodic with the given interval of time between executions.
+CheckInfos.asyncPeriodic(Duration.ofSeconds(1L)) - your check's `checkAsyncPeriodic` method will be called every second.
+This method needs to be overridden.

+CheckInfos.forEventWithAsyncPeriodic(PlayerInteractEvent.class, Duration.ofSeconds(1L)) - both `checkEvent` and `checkAsyncPeriodic` need to be overridden.

 **A Note of Caution on Listening Checks**